The Real Danger When You Have An Inner Conflict

 Why?

 Another big one is work demands on your time versus family demands.
 You may suffer from this if you feel you must work more to supply for your family, but working more keeps you from your family.
-If you spend more time with your family, then you will not be able to work enough to supply what your family needs.
+If you spend more time with your family, you will not be able to work enough to supply what your family needs.

 Inner conflicts may start simply with mixed feelings.